bakimchee/sainsburys-tech-test/README.md

 ## Stretch goals

 With more time I would have like have added some more testing in the form of Cypress for e2e testing, I would have also like to improved test coverage.
+I would have also have liked to be able to add more time to the CI/CD process to make it more robust.

 Additionally, adding animation to the sidebar by using something such as 'react-spring' would have been a good addition.